Multipartite entanglement detection based on generalized state-dependent entropic uncertainty relation for multiple measurements: Multipartite entanglement detection

-The entanglement of formation is a useful measure to quantify bipartite entanglement \cite{wootters98prl,horodecki09rmp}, which is difficult to calculate for general mixed states.
-It has been known that coherent information $-S(A|B)$ is the lower bound on entanglement of formation \cite{dev05}, which can be used to witness entanglement.
+where the minimum is taken over all ensembles $\{p_i, |\psi_i\rangle\}$ satisfying $\rho_{AB}=\sum_i p_i |\psi_i\rangle\langle\psi_i|$.
+It's difficult to calculate for general mixed states.
+However, it has been known that coherent information $-S(A|B)$ is the lower bound on entanglement of formation \cite{dev05}, which can be used to witness entanglement.
 From Eq. (\ref{theorem2}) in Theorem 2, we obtain that

 Here the parameter $q_m$ refers to the maximal complementary factor by taking over all measurement sequences.
-To make the terms on the right-hand side measurable experimentally, one needs to apply the data-processing inequality, i.e., $H(M_i|M_i^{\prime})\geq S(M_i|B)$, in which $\{M_i^{\prime}\}_{i=1}^N$ is a set of projective measurements made on B. The lower bound can be obtained experimentally by estimating the complementary factor $q_m$ and classical conditional entropy (namely, $H(X|Y)$ and $H(M_i|M_i^{\prime})$), which needs the probability distribution of measurements.
-Thus, the entropic uncertainty relation provides an lower bound on coherent information, which can be used to detect entanglement directly.
+To make the terms on the right-hand side measurable experimentally, one needs to apply the data-processing inequality, i.e., $H(M_i|M_i^{\prime})\geq S(M_i|B)$, in which $\{M_i^{\prime}\}_{i=1}^N$ is a set of projective measurements made on $B$.
+The lower bound can be obtained experimentally by estimating the complementary factor $q_m$ and classical conditional entropy (namely, $H(X|Y)$ and $H(M_i|M_i^{\prime})$), which only needs the probability distribution of measurements.
+Thus, the entropic uncertainty relation provides a lower bound on coherent information, which can be used to detect entanglement directly.

 Next we consider an example of two distinguishable particles on a one-dimensional lattice, to estimate the entanglement between two particles.
 The Hamiltonian is written as